ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 #### Logical AND

-The logical `AND` operator does shortcut evaluation, much like the C `&&` operator, so if the left side is zero the result is 0 and the right side is not evaluated.
+The logical `AND` operator performs shortcut evaluation, much like the C `&&` operator.
+If the left side is false, the result is false, and the right side is not evaluated.

 The truth table for logical `AND` is as follows: